gpuwangge/VulkanPlatform/README.md

 # Vulkan Cross-Platform Game Engine
 ![Windows](https://img.shields.io/badge/Windows-passing-brightgreen)
 ![Android](https://img.shields.io/badge/Android-passing-brightgreen)

-This project is a Vulkan cross-platform solution to develop Vulkan sample tests, and to build them into binary that runs on Windows or Android.
-I originally made this tool to develop mobile games.
 - Native Vulkan API is too hard to use!
 This wrapper can be used for education and test new experiments.
 - Build windows and android binary at the same time (with no Android Java/Kotlin/Gradle knowledge needed)!
 Save some time for dates!